Apr 16, 2024

 Here is a great way to think about prompting users to review your app:

-You solicit reviews from your users to ensure that the silently satisfied majority have representation in the App Store rating.
+You solicit reviews from your users to ensure that the silently satisfied majority has representation in the App Store rating.
 If you don't, your rating will soon be overpowered by the vocal discontented minority.

 Fortunately for quality apps, the satisfied group is generally a lot larger than the unhappy minority.
 It's always a good time to initiate prompts for reviews to significantly enhance your app's rating in the App Store.
 Fine-tuning frequency, user selection, and timing can greatly influence your app rating.